 1. Bucket Name: Enter the name of your GCS bucket.

-2. Storage Class: Select the storage class for your GCS bucket.
+2. Storage Class: Use this storage class for your GCS bucket.
 For more information, see Storage Classes in the GCP documentation.

-3. Service Account Key: Follow the steps in Set up IAM Service Accounts in Preparing to Deploy Ops Manager on GCP to download a JSON file with a private key.
-Enter the contents of the JSON file into the field.
+3. Service Account Key: Follow the steps in Set up IAM Service Accounts in Preparing to Deploy Tanzu Operations Manager on GCP to download a JSON file with a private key.
+Enter the contents of the JSON file into the text box.

-4. GCS Backup Strategy: To configure whether and how to back up the BOSH Director’s GCS blobstore, select one of the following options:
+4. GCS Backup Strategy: To configure whether and how to back up the BOSH Director’s GCS blobstore, click one of the following options:

 • No backups

-• Copy into an additional bucket: This option saves blobstore backups to a bucket separate from the blobstore itself, and requires you to configure the Backup Bucket Region and Backup Bucket Name fields.
+• Copy into an additional bucket: This option saves blobstore backups to a bucket separate from the blobstore itself, and requires you to configure the Backup Bucket Region and Backup Bucket Name text boxes.

-25. Select a Database Location.
-By default, Ops Manager deploys and manages an Internal database for you.
+18. Click Database Location.
+By default, Tanzu Operations Manager deploys and manages an Internal database for you.
 If you choose to use an External MySQL Database, complete the associated fields with information obtained from your external MySQL Database provider: Host, Port, Username, Password, and Database.

-Note: Use of an External MySQL Database only applies to the BOSH Director.
-UAA and CredHub will not use these settings and will continue to use the Postgres database colocated with the BOSH Director.
+Note Use of an External MySQL Database applies only to the BOSH Director.
+UAA and CredHub do not use these settings and continue to use the Postgres database co-located with the BOSH Director.

-alt-text=There are two radio buttons: Internal, and External MySQL Database.
+There are two radio buttons: Internal, and External MySQL Database.
 There are five text fields, Host, Port, Username, Password, and Database.
-All fields are required when External MySQL Database is selected.

-• Enable TLS: Select this checkbox enables TLS communication between the BOSH Director and the database.
+• Enable TLS: Select this check box to enable TLS communication between the BOSH Director and the database.

 • TLS CA: Enter the Certificate Authority for the TLS Certificate.